Wiz Khalifa sparks outrage for visiting Escobar's grave

 - Wiz Khalifa is pictured by Pablo Escobar's grave, smoking what appears to be marijuana

-- Colombia's mayor cals the rapper a "scoundrel"
+- Medellin's mayor calls the rapper a "scoundrel"

 (CNN)American rap artist Wiz Khalifa has kicked up quite the controversy on his visit to Colombia.